-ALLISON BROWN, DAVID KOSSON, AND ELENA VAUDREUIL IN ANTWERP, BELGIUM FOR THE SSSP CONFERENCE IN MAY 2017.
+ALLISON BROWN, DAVID KOSSON, AND ELENA VAUDREUIL (former master's student) IN ANTWERP, BELGIUM FOR THE SSSP CONFERENCE IN MAY 2017.

-ELENA VAUDREUIL, ALLISON BROWN, AND DAVID KOSSON EATING DINNER IN A CAVE WITH ADRIAN RAINE, OLIVIA CHOY, ANDREA GLENN, AND SEVERAL STUDENTS FROM HEDWIG EISENBARTH'S LAB IN ANTWERP, BELGIUM FOR THE SSSP CONFERENCE IN MAY 2017.
+ALLISON BROWN, DAVID KOSSON, and Elena Vaudreuli (former master's student) EATING DINNER IN A CAVE WITH ADRIAN RAINE, OLIVIA CHOY, ANDREA GLENN, AND SEVERAL STUDENTS FROM HEDWIG EISENBARTH'S LAB IN ANTWERP, BELGIUM FOR THE SSSP CONFERENCE IN MAY 2017.

-Allison Brown, Courtney Beussink, and other RFUMS psychology students advocate for psychology at the March for Science in Chicago in April 2017.
+Allison Brown, Courtney Beussink, and other RFUMS psychology students advocate for psychology at the March for Science in Chicago.

 Recent lab presentations